 12.1 Meaning of "Default Judgment" A default judgment is a judgment without trial and is generally obtained by procuring an administrative act rather than by judicial decision.
 A default judgment is a judgment entered without trial where a defendant has failed to respond to a claim.
 It is an administrative procedure which means judgment is entered without consideration of the merits of the claim.
 A defendant who fails to file an acknowledgment of service or a defence or, having filed an acknowledgment of service, then fails to file a defence, is liable to have a default judgment entered against him save in those specific cases where it is prohibited.
 A defence includes any document purporting to be a defence.
-A default judgment may be obtained in respect of: a failure to file an acknowledgment of service is prescribed by r.9.3 (14 days after service of the claim form)23.
+A default judgment may be obtained in respect of: a failure to file an acknowledgment of service and or a failure to file a defence.
+12.1 lays down the only two situations where a default judgment can be obtained.
+The period for filing an acknowledgment of service is prescribed by r.9.3 (14 days after service of the claim form)23.
 The period for filing a defence is prescribed by r.10.3 (28 days after date of service of claim form).
 If the defendant fails to do either of these things, the claimant may, subject to the rules in Pt 12, enter a default judgment.
 The default is with respect of the defendant having failed to file either: 1) an acknowledgment of service or ii) a defence.